-The first order of business this morning was to reduce Leslie’s pack again, since her knees and feet were not improving.
-We put about half of her belongings in a plastic sack, called a taxi and had the sack delivered to the B&B where we would be two days hence.
-Our British friends would be joining us for that day’s walk and they could collect the bag.
+The first order of business this morning was to lighten Leslie’s pack again, since her knees and feet were not improving.
+We put about half of her belongings in a plastic sack, called a taxi and had the sack delivered to the B&B in which we would be staying two days later.
+Our British friends would be joining us at that B&B for that day’s walk and they could collect the bag.

-Unfortunately, we left the very warm and cozy B&B and entered a dark and dreary day on the moors.
-A steady rain and heavy cloud were to be our companions for the day.
-Our visibility was quite limited, but we did notice a stone pillar alongside our trail on Glaisdale Rigg.
-It appears that these were road markers placed at crossroads.
-They originally had the name of the road carved on them, however harsh weather conditions had eroded most of the letters away.
+Unfortunately, we left the very warm and cozy B&B only to enter a dark and dreary day on the moors.
+A steady rain and heavy clouds were to be our companions for the day.
+Our visibility was quite limited, but we did notice a road marker in the form of a stone pillar alongside our trail on Glaisdale Rigg.
+It appears that these pillars were placed at crossroads.
+They originally had the name of the road carved on them, but harsh weather conditions had eroded most of the letters.

-Well, I think the adders are following me.
-Today (third day in a row for snake sightings) the adder was freshly squished so not as scary.
+Well, I think the adders were following me.
+Today (third day in a row for snake sightings) the adder was freshly squished and not as scary.

 Reaching Glaisdale High Moor, the weather had not improved.
 These desolate, lonely moors were as I had imagined when reading Wuthering Heights years ago.

 After a long walk in wet heather, we arrived at what appeared to be a drab Lion Inn.

 As drab as the Lion Inn appeared in the rain and swirling mist, it was all warmth and cheery fireplaces inside.
 Fellow hikers and cyclists were gathered around crackling fireplaces imbibing warm drinks.
 We were instantly among friends as we all shared our stories of a very wet and cold day.

 Dinner was in the very attractive dining room whose low beamed ceiling gave evidence of the inn’s 16th-century beginnings.